CogGrinder/Fortran-Stencil-Microbenchmarks/README.md

         - module has to have implementation directly in ``contains`` statement
 - [ ] implement offload GPU benchmark

+Done on 06/19 :
+- [ ] document the proposed benchmarks and their results
+    - [X] started with [main doc file](doc/main.md) and [Part 1 - Array allocation benchmarks](01_array_alloc.md)
+    - [X] adjust source code to add support for size passing and different size scenarios based on L3 cache
+    - [X] made benchmark script that generates ``.csv`` file with all relevant measurements

+To do on 06/20 :
+- [ ] repair make redoing unnecessary compilations and being verbose
+    - [ ] try putting the compilation in ``bench/src`` only

 ### Objectives from discussion on the 06/04
 - [X] Comme convenu il serait interessant de modifier le code de stencil